East Bay Cohousing Events

 rsvp

-• Pleasant Hill Cohousing virtual Tour
+• In-person Pleasant Hill Cohousing Tour

 Pleasant Hill Cohousing - view of Common House and walk to homes

-Raines says: This regular monthly community tour and open house of the East Bay's biggest and most "suburban" cohousing neighborhood, Pleasant Hill cohousing, the first "new-build" classic cohousing community in the region, the largest in the East Bay, and a lovely community.
+Raines says: This community tour and open house of the East Bay's biggest and most "suburban" cohousing neighborhood, Pleasant Hill cohousing, the first "new-build" classic cohousing community in the region, the largest in the East Bay, and a lovely community.

 If you need to cancel your reservation, or decide not to go, please let Pleasant Hill's volunteer tour guide know as soon as possible!